 The inspiration behind the world’s first microchip cat flap.
-PetPorte’s inventor, David Chamberlain writes about the journey from vet to inventor
+PetPorte’s inventor, David Chamberlain writes about his journey from vet to inventor…

 An entrepreneur was born

 Philip II, the father of Alexander the Great, had all the states of ancient Greece in submission before he turned his attention to the region of Lacedaemon which surrounded the city of Sparta.
 Philip II sent a message to Sparta which said:

 “If I win this war, I will destroy your farms, slay your people and raze your city.”